nokacper24/group4webshop/deployment/README.md

 BACKEND_USR_PASS=password # backend user password
-IMG_TAG=main # which docker image tag should be used, either main or dev RUST_LOG=info,sqlx=warn # set the log level - optional, default is 'info,sqlx=warn
+IMG_TAG=main # which docker image tag should be used, either main or dev RUST_LOG=info,sqlx=warn # set the log level - optional, default is 'info,sqlx=warn EMAIL_USR=myuser@gmai.com # gmail address used to send emails EMAIL_PWD=googleapppassword # email password, use google's app password
 ```

+See Google's [Sign in with App Passwords](https://support.google.com/accounts/answer/185833?hl=en) for more information on how to generate app password to use with Gmail.

 **Note:** Cert path, port and other variables [required by Webshop Server](../webshop_server/README.md#environmental-variable-needed-to-run) are hardcoded in the [docker-compose.yml](docker-compose.yml) file, to simplify our deployment process.